evanx/webserva/README.md

 #### Technical Notes

 Technically speaking, WebServa is an Nginx deployment of our opensource Node webserver for Redis multi-tenancy and access control.
+It is resource for web apps, mobile and IoT devices.
 It is intended to be highly-available for reads via CDN, and also for writes, via Redis Cluster.
-It is available to client and server, web and mobile apps, authenticated and open.
-We define "open" as no client cert required, and "secure" as requiring a client cert.

 A client accessing a keyspace might be:
-- our `rhcurl` bash CLI which is `curl` wrapper
+- our `curl` bash CLI wrapper script
 - the WebServa.com web console
-- a client-side webapp fetching content
+- a client-side web app fetching content and messages
 - mobile app e.g. updating the state of a multi-player game
 - internet-connected device e.g. submitting metrics, error and status reports
-- orchestration service for scheduling microservices
 - microservice discovering its configuration
+- server-side script to push operational status updates into a central hub
-- server-side script to record append-only events offsite
+- server-side script to record security events offsite into an append-only keyspace
-- server-side app e.g. communicating with with external partners
+- server-side app communicating with with external partners via shared keyspaces

 ### Status